Naturally Daily

 Thieves essential oil is a blend of cinnamon, clove, eucalyptus, lemon, and rosemary essential oils.

 This essential oil is rich in anti-inflammatory, antimicrobial, and cytotoxicity properties.
-It’s because all the essential oils used to create this blend contains these properties.
+All the essential oils used to create this blend contain these properties.

 In a study published in 2010, eucalyptus oil and clove oil helped inhibit COX-2, an enzyme responsible for pain and inflammation in the body.
 [5]